-Our relationship was everything I wanted, except for my completely diminished sex drive.
+Our relationship was everything I wanted, except for sexual attraction and my completely diminished sex drive.
 I would be lying in bed with this most beautiful man I knew, who I loved dearly, and feel no urge to have sex whatsoever, which was both heartbreaking and confusing.
 We tried what we could to fix it but eventually had to transition into friendship.

 The next three years, I spent mourning our relationship and trying to understand what happened and what we could have done.
 One of the best insights I got came from a spiritual teacher David Deida and his work on sexual polarity.

 Sexual polarity refers to the chemistry, tension, or charge between people with opposite energies: masculine and feminine, yang and yin.
 This idea is based on the premise that everyone has feminine and masculine energy within them.
 Most of the time, people have a preference for one of these energies sexually.
 More polarity there is between you and your partner, meaning more masculine is one of you and more feminine another – more chemistry you’ll experience.
 People with feminine essence prefer to be ravished, taken (sexually), while those with the masculine one feel at home taking charge and being “the ravisher.”